-Having spent more than 3000 days in my life as a backcountry skier, mountain climber and ski racer, my goal was to make the toughest glove with the best grip, dexterity, and dryness - and offer it at an actually affordable price.
-In order to achieve this goal, and to satisfy the high standards I hold for products for myself, I started with an extensive research and development program that encompassed an entire ski season.
-Assisting me in my daily tests was a team of the most dedicated backcountry skiers and ski patrollers at Canyons Resort in Park City, Utah.
+Having spent more than 3000 days in my life as a backcountry skier, mountain climber and ski racer, my goal was to make the toughest, warmest glove with the best grip, dexterity, and dryness - and offer it at an affordable price.
+In order to achieve this goal, and to satisfy the high standards I hold for products for myself, I started Free the Powder with an extensive research and development program that encompassed an entire ski season.
+Assisting me in my daily tests was a team of the most dedicated backcountry skiers and ski patrollers at Canyons Resort in Park City, Utah

 Each variable of glove design was tested in more than 50+ prototype pairs of Free the Powder-made gloves.
 The variables: